 Tales Told Out of School is the blog of a fairly typical former department chair, now dean, at a regional public university.
 The goal of the blog is to provide insight, lessons learned the hard way, and other support and advocacy for “middle management” faculty administrators like department chairs, school directors, and deans.

-I offer consulting services and have worked with colleagues in a variety of areas including:
+With over ten years of administrative experience, I offer workshops and professional development services designed to promote collaboration and #academickindness in higher ed work environments.
+I have worked with colleagues in a variety of areas including:

 - facilitating professional development for administrators (work-life balance, productivity, morale)